 USAID assistance to El Salvador focuses on strengthening the justice system, anti-corruption reforms, and public-private partnerships to prevent crime and violence.
 To accomplish this, USAID works with the justice sector to improve criminal procedures and investigation, strengthen the Government Ethics Tribunal to regulate and promote ethical conduct in the public sector, and expand crime prevention efforts at the community level by involving local governments and the private sector.

 The USAID democracy program supports the Government of El Salvador (GOES) in programs to promote the efficacy of the criminal justice system, expand access to justice, and strengthen crime prevention through community-based activities.
-USAID worked with the GOES to prepare for justice sector reforms that take effect in October 2010 and help to increase access to justice through expanded use of mediation to courts.
+USAID worked with the GOES to prepare for justice sector reforms that took effect in October 2010 and helped to increase access to justice through expanded use of mediation to courts.

 - Helps implement the new Criminal Procedures Code

 - Contributes to improving the use of scientific evidence for convictions

 - Improves, establishes, and promotes good governance and anti-corruption practices within the government